-4. Is there any strategic advantage or disadvantage in proposing person-specific hires or open searches?
+7. Is there any strategic advantage or disadvantage in proposing person-specific hires or open searches?

 The initiative makes no stipulation about hiring mechanisms.
-As per the published submission guidelines, the provost's selection committee will consider proposed hiring mechanisms (search, person-specific) as these relate to the stated aims of each proposal.
+As per the Round 2 Submission Guidelines, the provost's selection committee will consider proposed hiring mechanisms (search, person-specific) as these relate to the stated aims of each proposal.
 Proposals may focus on person-specific hires, on open searches, or on a combination of both.
+Consideration will be given to the feasibility of successful recruitment, whether through open searching or person-specific outreach.

-5. Should proposals provide information about candidates, and/or list names of candidates?
+8. Should proposals provide information about candidates, and/or list names of candidates?

-As per the submission guidelines, proposals should include a position description for each proposed search and/or an account of each proposed person-specific hire.
+As per the Round 2 Submission Guidelines, proposals should include a position description for each proposed search and/or an account of each proposed person-specific hire.
 Proposed candidates may be specific individuals or a field of individuals or possible candidates.

-6. Is there any difference between the criteria of eligibility and the selection criteria?
+9. Is there any difference between the criteria of eligibility and the selection criteria?

-No. All proposals will be evaluated according to their rationale, account of the proposed search process, sustainability and impact of the proposed activity, evidence of support for the work of the new hires, and evidence of the unit's support for the proposal.
-More detailed explanations of the criteria are available in the published proposal submission guidelines.
+No. As in Round 1, all proposals will be evaluated according to their rationale, account of the proposed search process, sustainability and impact of the proposed activity, evidence of support for the work of the new hires, and evidence of the unit's support for the proposal.
+More detailed explanations of the criteria are available in the published Round 2 Submission Guidelines.

-7. How should a proposal involving multiple units (e.g., schools, colleges, institutes, and centers) be submitted?
+10. How should a proposal involving multiple units (e.g., schools, colleges, institutes, and centers) be submitted?

-Proposals involving multiple units should be presented as a single (joint) proposal for all proposed hires linked under the proposal.
-The initiative and submission guidelines emphasize synergies across hires and units, which the joint proposal should reflect.
-As detailed in the proposal submission guidelines, each proposal must include a letter from the dean of each participating school or college to reflect that unit's aims and plans to support their new faculty.
+As in Round 1, proposals involving multiple units should be presented as a single (joint) proposal for all proposed hires linked under the proposal.
+The initiative and Round 2 Submission Guidelines emphasize synergies across hires and units, which the joint proposal should reflect.
+As detailed in the Round 2 Submission Guidelines, each proposal must include a letter from the dean of each participating school or college to reflect that unit's aims and plans to support their new faculty.